mendix/docs/content/howto/tutorials/start-with-a-blank-app-5-add-employee-promotion-logic.md

 You can now promote your employees!

 This is the end of the tutorial.
-Please tell us how you liked it as well as any suggestions for improval by sharing feedback in the [Start with a Blank App Survey](https://www.surveymonkey.com/r/XY258CP).
+Please tell us how you liked it as well as any suggestions for improval by sharing feedback in the [How to Start with a Blank App Survey](https://www.surveymonkey.com/r/XY258CP).

 You are also perfectly lined up to continue with [another Mendix tutorial](index) or the [Become a Rapid Developer Learning Path](https://learn.mendix.com/), so check those out!